-From 8th to 14th Century AD, with the decline of Buddhism, influence of Hindu religion was getting prominent.
+From 8th to 14th Century AD, with the decline of Buddhism, influence of Hindu religion was getting prominence.
 With the patronage of Hindu Kings, several temples were built in Bhubaneswar, Puri, Khiching and Konark.
 The super excellence of Kalinga Architecture is found in Konark.
 But the journey of Kalinga Temple Architecture was started from Bhubaneswar.
-More than 1000 temples were constructed.
-Most of them have gone with the wind of history.
-Only a few of them are still carrying the torch of the golden days.
+Most of these have lost their way in the pages of history, leaving few humble torch bearers of the bygone golden era.

 Please look at the map carefully.
 In Bhubaneswar, auto rickshaw is the best way to travel.
-I took the same from my hotel and reached at Ravi Takies Chhaka (chhaka means chowk or crossing).
+I took the same from my hotel and reached Ravi Takies Chhaka (chhaka means chowk or crossing).
 Ravi Takies is the point from where I started visiting the temples.
-From here, Rajarani temple is just 100 meters towards east but I did not go there earlier.
-In fact, my suggestion is to go there at the end else nobody can enjoy other temples.
-This is because Rajarani Temple is the most beautiful temple.
-If you see it at the beginning of your journey, you cannot appreciate other temples.
+From here, Rajarani temple is just 100 meters towards east but I did not go there at first.
+In fact, my suggestion is to go there at the end else one cannot enjoy other temples.
+This is because Rajarani Temple is the most beautiful temple and if you see it at the beginning of your journey, you cannot appreciate other temples.

-So, I started walking towards south and reached at the common courtyard of Mukteswar Temple and Shiddheswar Temple.
+So, I started walking towards southwards and reached the common courtyard of Mukteswar Temple and Shiddheswar Temple.

 The first Kalinga architecture that I saw was the Gate of Mukteswar Temple.
 I got astonished to see the beauty and the engineering of this iconic gate.

 Please have a look at the above photograph.
 The in an alto-relievo is the main characteristic of the gate.
 The gate is identical from the other side also.